Rules on Adjustments Natural Landscape Photography Awards

 Rules and Permitted Digital Adjustments

 On this page you can find our rules and other info related to digital adjustments.
 These rules are set up so that the images entered into this competition represent real places and moments in time.
 However, they are not perfect and the judges will be able to use their discretion.
-Submission requirements and Terms and Conditions are found on their relevant pages.
+Submission requirements and other Terms and Conditions can be found on the T&C page.
+We also recommend reading our FAQ!

 This competition aims to present the best of the natural landscape captured on film or digitally.
 Digital adjustments are allowed with the understanding that: